Theft Defense Lawyer in New Jersey

 - Telephone service

 - Electric service

 - Hotel stays (by leaving without paying)

-No matter what type of theft charge you or a loved one is facing, you need a strong criminal defense attorney to fight for your rights.
+No matter what type of theft charge you or a loved one is facing, you need a strong New Jersey theft attorney to fight for your rights.
 Contact us today to schedule a free consultation with our dedicated New Jersey theft lawyer.

-Let Our Experienced New Jersey Theft Attorney Help You
+Let Our Experienced New Jersey Theft Defense Attorney Help You

 With extensive experience as both a Monmouth County prosecutor and a Freehold theft defense attorney, Jason Volet understands how important it is for those accused of a crime to have a skilled lawyer by their side as soon as possible.
 If you or a loved one is facing theft charges in New Jersey, don’t wait to get the legal help you need.